 The LEAD Program is integrated within the National Institute on Drug Abuse (NIDA) Clinical Trials Network (CTN).
 The CTN provides an enterprise in which NIDA, treatment researchers, and community-based service providers across the country can effectively work toward new treatment options in community-level clinical practice.
-The LEAD Program uses a team mentoring approach: each LEAD Program scholar works with a CTN primary mentor, while also receiving guidance from a UCSF mentor and a nationally regarded racial/ethnic minority advisor.
+The LEAD Program uses a team mentoring approach: each LEAD Program scholar works with a CTN primary mentor, while also receiving guidance from a UCSF mentor and a nationally regarded diversity advisor.
 The LEAD training program also includes a funded four-week intensive program at UCSF each summer where scholars in all stages of the program participate in grant writing and manuscript development workshops to help them obtain grant funding.
 Other career development workshops might touch on topics that the researchers may encounter later in their careers, such as how to run a lab or an overview of power analytics.

 Carmen L. Masson, PhD (LEAD Program Director)

-James L. Sorensen, PhD (LEAD Program Director)
+James L. Sorensen, PhD (LEAD Program Co-Director)

 Recently, Dr. Sorensen has focused on understanding how front-line staff cope with ethical issues as they treat substance use disorders.
 In 2018–2019, he gained an international perspective on these issues as a Fulbright Fellow at University of Calgary in Alberta, Canada.